Truncated Random Measures: Truncation analysis

 \section{Truncation analysis}

 Each of the sequential representations developed in \cref{sec:seqcrms} shares a common structural element---an outer infinite sum---which is responsible for generating a countably infinite number of atoms in the CRM.
 In this section, we terminate these outer sums at a finite \emph{truncation level} $K\in\nats$, resulting in a \emph{truncated CRM} $\Theta_K$ possessing a finite number of atoms.
 We develop upper bounds on the error induced by this truncation procedure.
-All of the truncated CRM error bounds in this section rely on \cref{lem:protobound-crm}, which is a tightening (by a factor of two) of the bound in~\citet{Ishwaran:2001,Ishwaran:2002b}.\footnote{See \cref{lem:protobound} in \cref{app:truncproofs} for its generalization to arbitrary discrete random measures.} \cref{prop:protobound-crm-tightness} shows that the bound in \cref{lem:protobound-crm} is tight without further assumptions on the data likelihood $f$.
+All of the truncated CRM error bounds in this section rely on \cref{lem:protobound-crm}, which is a tightening (by a factor of two) of the bound in~\citet{Ishwaran:2001,Ishwaran:2002b} (for its generalization to arbitrary discrete random measures, see \cref{lem:protobound}).

 \begin{nlem}[CRM protobound] Let $\Theta\dist \distCRM(\nu)$.
 For any truncation $\Theta_K$, if

 then, with $p_{N, \infty}$ and $p_{N, K}$ denoting the marginal densities of $Y_{1:N}$ and $W_{1:N}$, respectively,